-I must confess to being a little unsettled by a trend which has appeared on my social media timelines over the last couple of years – Valentine’s gifts for children – even for those kids in primary school and younger.
+I must confess to being a little unsettled by a trend which has appeared on my social media timelines over the last couple of years – Valentine’s gifts for children – even for kids of primary school age and younger.

-Or how about ‘Valentines Day Activities’ for kids?
+How about ‘Valentine’s Day Activities’ for kids?
 A chocolate making workshop?
 Heart decoupage?
 Innocent crafting activity, or one filled with a particular resonance and implication?

-And in the romance stakes, already competitive mums across the land are crossing their fingers that their offspring will come out of school clutching a sticky, chocolate smeared Valentine card or even a rose like a trophy.
+And in the romance stakes, already competitive mums across the land are crossing their fingers that their offspring will come out of school clutching a sticky, chocolate smeared Valentine’s card or even a rose like a trophy.

 The point is, of course is that it’s romantic brownie points for the mother, and probably not a little confusion for the child.
 A cynic may say that this is the true result of giving Valentine’s gifts for children.

 Can anything be done to halt the ever-increasing commercialism of every single ‘celebration’ in the calendar, including saints’ days?